doesntfazer/CrowBoard/README.md

 4. put the rubber feet on the bottom of the board.
 1 on each corner.
 1 on the top middle of the board, and one on the bottom middle of the board.

 5. If you purchased a kit from KeyboardDweebs.net, your Pico came pre-flashed.
 When you plug it into your computer it will show up like a flash drive.
 You can open the code.py in a notepad and edit the keymap.
 See [KMK firmware's documentation](https://github.com/KMKfw/kmk_firmware/blob/master/docs/README.md) for more info.
 If you ordered these for yourself, or just bought the PCB's and sourced your hardware elsewhere, check out the [Keyboard Dweebs Firmware repository](https://github.com/doesntfazer/Keyboard-Dweebs-Firmware-repository/tree/main/KMK/CrowBoard) to get the right firmware.
 Don't forget to flash your board with [Circuit Python](https://circuitpython.org/board/raspberry_pi_pico/) before you transfer the files over.

+QMK Flashing instructions.
+(If desired, I still recommend KMK at this point) Please note: This has to be done in a linux enviroment as far as I am aware.
+I don't believe QMK Msys is supported either.
+At least in my testing.
+Setting up your build enviroment:
+1. Use this to download the repository. git clone --branch feature/raspberry-pi-rp2040-support
+2. cd into qmk_firmware folder
+3. See [setting up your build enviromet](https://docs.qmk.fm/#/getting_started_build_tools) to get the prerequisites installed.
+4. after that is completed run "make git-submodule"
+5. Then you can run  qmk compile -kb crowboard -km default
+6. once it is compiled it will show up in the .build folder as crowboard_default.uf2
+7. plug in the keyboard while holding the reset button down on the pico
+8. It should show up as RPI-RP2 in your file manager
+9. Drag and drop the .uf2 file into it.
+10. You're done.
+Enjoy qmk on an RP2040